nqminds/nqm-api-tdx/README.md

 <a name="TDXApi+updateAccount"></a>

 ### tdxApi.updateAccount(username, options)
 Updates account details.
 All update properties are optional.
-See createAccount for full details.
+See createAccount for full details of each option.

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)